megalus/stela/docs/quick_setup.md

 ```

-Now, create a `.env.local` file and add the secret value:
+Now, create a `.env.local` file and add the real secret value:

 ```ini
 # .env.local